cspace-deployment/illumination/README.md

 it currently focuses on the PAHMA deployment.

 Please refer to this file for the basics on how to set things up.

+## Running under Passenger

+On the ETS cloud server (```blacklight-(dev,prod).ets.berkeley.edu```), the RoR service is being running using Passenger under Apache.

+The Passenger gem is now required and one can